byui-cse/cse351-student-version/lesson_03/canvas/prepare.md

 - **Reliability and Stability:** Applications that are not thread-safe are prone to crashes, hangs, and other unexpected failures, especially under heavy load or when running on multi-core processors.
 - **Security:** In some cases, thread-safety issues can even be exploited to create security vulnerabilities.

-### Common Sources of Thread Safety Issues
+## Common Sources of Thread Safety Issues

 The most common source of thread safety problems is shared mutable state.
 This refers to data that can be modified (mutable) and is accessible by multiple threads (shared).
 Some key scenarios:

-#### Shared Variables
+### Shared Variables

 Global variables, instance variables of shared objects, and elements within shared data structures (lists, dictionaries, etc.) are all examples of shared mutable state.
-If multiple threads can read and write to these variables without synchronization, race conditions are likely.
+If multiple threads can read and  Non-Atomic Operations

-#### Non-Atomic Operations

-As demonstrated in the counter example, even seemingly simple operations like incrementing a variable (counter += 1) are often not atomic at the bytecode level.
-They involve multiple steps (read, modify, write), creating opportunities for interleaving and data races.

-#### Shared Resources (Files, Databases, etc.)
+Even seemingly simple operations like incrementing a variable (counter += 1) are often not atomic at the bytecode level.
+They involve multiple steps (read, modify, write), creating opportunities for Shared Resources (Files, Databases, etc.)

 Accessing external resources like files or databases from multiple threads requires careful coordination.
 Multiple threads writing to the same file simultaneously without proper locking can lead to data corruption or loss.
 Database connections often need to be managed carefully to avoid conflicts and ensure data consistency.

-#### Incorrect Use of Synchronization Primitives
+### Incorrect Use of Synchronization Primitives

 Even when using synchronization primitives (locks, semaphores, etc.), incorrect usage can lead to problems.
 For example:

-- Deadlock: Two or more threads are blocked indefinitely, waiting for each other to release resources.
+- **Deadlock**: Two or more threads are blocked indefinitely, waiting for each other to release resources.
 This often occurs when locks are acquired in different orders by different threads.

-- Forgotten Locks: Failing to acquire a lock before accessing a shared resource.
+- **Forgotten Locks**: Failing to acquire a lock before accessing a shared resource.

-- Releasing Locks Too Early/Late: Holding a lock for too short or too long a time can either lead to race conditions or reduce concurrency unnecessarily.
+**Releasing Locks Too Early/Late**: Holding a lock for too short or too long a time can either lead to race conditions or reduce concurrency unnecessarily.

-- Nested Locks: Acquiring the same lock multiple times without using an RLock can cause deadlocks.
+- **Nested Locks**: Acquiring the same lock multiple times without using an RLock can cause deadlocks.

-- Livelock: Similar to deadlock.
+- **Livelock**: Similar to deadlock.
 Threads are not blocked, but they keep retrying an action that will always fail because of another thread.

-## Context Switching:
+# 3.3 Context Switching

 Context switching is a fundamental concept in operating systems and concurrency, and it's essential for understanding how threads are managed and how they share CPU time.
 It's the mechanism that allows multiple threads to appear to run simultaneously, even on a single-core processor.

-### Basic Overview of Context Switching
+## Basic Overview of Context Switching

 Context switching is the process of saving the state of one thread and restoring the state of another, allowing the CPU to switch between different threads of execution.
 It's like pausing one task and resuming another, ensuring that each task can continue from where it left off.